Piano acoustics: Shape of the curve

 Inharmonicity in a string is caused primarily by stiffness.
 That stiffness is the result of piano wire's inherent hardness and ductility, together with string tension, thickness, and length.
 When tuners adjust the tension of the wire during tuning, they establish pitches relative to notes that have already been tuned.
 Those previously tuned notes have overtones that are sharpened by inharmonicity, which causes the newly established pitch to conform to the sharpened overtone.
 As the tuning progresses up and down the scale, the inharmonicity, hence the stretch, accumulates.

 It is a common misconception that the Railsback curve demonstrates that the middle of the piano is less inharmonic than the upper and lower regions.
 It only appears that way because piano tuning normally starts in the middle.
 "Stretch" is a comparative term: it is by definition impossible to stretch the tuning of the note that is tuned first, regardless of which note has been chosen as the starting point.

 Further, it is often construed that the upper notes of the piano are especially inharmonic, because they appear to be stretched dramatically.
 In fact, the stretch applied to them is a reflection of the inharmonicity of strings in the middle of the piano.
 The inharmonicity of the upper notes has no bearing on tuning, because their upper partials are beyond the range of human hearing.

 As expected, the graph of the actual tuning is not a smooth curve, but a jagged line with peaks and troughs.
 This might be the result of imprecise tuning, inexact measurement, or the piano's innate variability in string scaling.
-It has also been suggested, using Monte Carlo simulation, that such a shape comes from the way humans match pitch intervals.
+It has also been suggested that such irregularities arise from the way human tuners balance competing harmonic relationships, as reproduced by Monte Carlo tuning methods that minimize spectral entropy and produce small local pitch variations similar to those observed in real tuning.